Letters from Harold Edward 'Pompey' Elliott to his family, May 1917 - December 1917 - Part 14

 A long string were setting off in

-of the men looked ing at them struggling
+of the men lookeding at them struggling

-through & helped xxxx "Burke & Wills
+through & said replied "Burke & Wills

-"in this Blanky desert, " Bill"
+"in this Blanky desert," Bill."

 You know sometimes with all

-the guns going off [[stuned?]] you
+the guns going off round you

-some of them just [[?]] (&
+some of them just monsters (&

-the [[?]] of some of them nearly [[knocks?]]
+the noise of some of them nearly knocks

-your head off at times). you cannot
+your head off. at times). you cannot

 sometimes distinguish between

-& the [[?]] of the Big [[shells?]]
+& the explosion of the Big Shells.

-[[?]] [[newly?]] joined officers was with
+A newly joined officers was with

 an old one crouching in a bit of a

-trench the [[?]] just about [[here?]]
+trench the former just about blue

 after a tremendous crash near